cellml/libcellml/docs/theory/theory_sodiumchannel.rst

 Theory
 ------
-The Hodgkin-Huxley model's sodium channel has two types of gate, an :math:`m` gate (of which there are 3) that is initially closed (:math:`m = 0`) before activating and inactivating back to the closed state, and an :math:`h` gate that is initially open (:math:`h = 1`) before activating and inactivating back to the open state.
+The Hodgkin-Huxley model's sodium channel has two types of gate, an :math:`m`-gate (of which there are 3) that is initially closed (:math:`m = 0`) before activating and inactivating back to the closed state, and an :math:`h`-gate that is initially open (:math:`h = 1`) before activating and inactivating back to the open state.
 The short period when both types of gate are open allows a brief window current to pass through the channel.
 Therefore,